Beyond the Classroom

 Look into the link between personality differences among people and the quality of sexual relationships in which they are involved.
 For more information, contact Craig Hill, professor of psychology, at [email protected] or 260-481-6402.

 Explore how trust in scientists and their work can be enhanced.
 For more information, contact Carol Lawton, chair and professor of psychology, at [email protected] or 260-481-5787.

 Sexuality and Relationships Lab

 Examine adult sexual behavior and interpersonal relationships, with a focus on various types of romantic relationship partners.
+A one-year commitment is expected in this lab.
 For more information, contact Michelle Drouin, professor of psychology, at [email protected] or 260-481-6398.

 Teaching Assistant Opportunities

 In a teaching assistant position, you’ll be assigned to a section of PSY 12000 Elementary Psychology or PSY 14000 Critical Foundations for Psychology, and you’ll get to help support classroom learning under the supervision of a professor.
 Here are the criteria you need to meet to be considered: